goldcece/goldcece/README.md

-## 👋 Clinical Psychology graduate students goes out to be AI engineer
+## 👋 A Clinical Psychology graduate student goes out to be an AI engineer

 <!--
 **goldcece/goldcece** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.